babashka/sci/doc/fork-state-audit.md

    `sci/fork` creates a new atom with the same map value.
 2. A lineage registry maps stable handles to dense slots.
 Var roots and metadata use two slots; SCI-created atoms and volatiles use one value slot.
 3. Dynamic binding frames are control state outside the world.
-On the JVM they live in a `ThreadLocal`; on CLJS and ClojureDart they live in a process-local volatile.
+Active world, binding scope, and frame are consolidated in one execution-state cell.
+On the JVM it is a `ThreadLocal`; on CLJS and ClojureDart it is a process-local volatile.

 A Var read therefore has this precedence: